 The roundabout is being removed and traffic returned to two-way - this will let us put in segregated cycle lanes.
 A new public space will be built around a new station entrance.

 As part of the scheme we will:

-- Close three of the four existing subways around Old Street, replacing them with new surface-level, signal-controlled pedestrian crossings
+- Close three of the four existing subway entrances, replacing them with new surface-level, signal-controlled pedestrian crossings

-- Improve facilities for cyclists travelling through the junction with segregated cycle lanes and traffic signals
+- Improve facilities for cyclists travelling through the junction with segregated cycle lanes and separate traffic signals

-- Build a new station lift connecting the peninsula to the subway retail concourse
+- Build a lift connecting the public space to the subway retail concourse, replacing the subway ramps

 - Excavating to confirm the location and depth of utilities in the area

 - Digging holes in the footway to confirm where we might plant trees and provide street furniture in the future

 The impact on traffic will be kept to a minimum but minor diversions for pedestrians are needed.

 Phase A - enabling works and site investigations